 All young men and young women who have a desire to serve a mission and are worthy to do so fill out an online recommendation that is processed by the stake president.
 Based on the information contained in the application, including the evaluation of the bishop, the stake president, and medical professionals, a service missionary assignment may be made.
 The Quorum of the Twelve and General Authority Seventies oversee the mission recommendation process, and the missionary call is issued from the Lord through His prophet.

 A missionary candidate does not choose which kind of mission he or she will serve.
-All applicants are considered first for proselyting missions.
-Young men and women who are unable to be called as proselyting missionaries for physical, mental, or emotional reasons are called as service missionaries.
+All applicants are considered first for teaching missions.
+Young men and women whose circumstances are best suited for service missions are called as service missionaries.
 If an applicant is called as a service missionary, the applicant’s service is tailored to his or her unique talents, skills, and gifts and to the local environment.

 Service missionaries serve at approved community charitable organizations (such as food banks, refugee services, or shelters), Church operations (such as storehouses, canneries, temples, or seminaries and institutes), or in assignments from their stake president or bishop.
 JustServe.org may be a helpful resource for identifying charitable service opportunities.